 US Winter Olympics 2018 medal winners

-From the only triple axel landed by a female American Olympic skater to the first men’s single medal for USA luge at the Games, U.S. athletes are making history in the 2018 Winter Olympics.
+From the only triple axel landed by a female American skater at the Olympics to the USA's first men’s single medal in luge at the Games, U.S. athletes are making history in the 2018 Winter Olympics.

 Athletes from 92 nations are fiercely competing for a chance to stand on those coveted Olympic podiums in Pyeongchang, South Korea.
 There are 15 different sporting activities and a total of 102 events.

 Team USA already has ten Olympic medals.
-Here’s a look at the Olympians.
+Here’s a look at the winning Olympians.

 Gold